 Today, it is quite impossible to imagine a world without plastics.
 In Europe 58 million tonnes are produced each year!
 But it is only just over one hundred years ago, in 1907 to be precise, that Leo Baekelandt, a Belgian scientist living in New York, invented the so-called Bakelite, the first fully synthetic plastic.
 The full explosion of plastic production and commercialisation had to wait until the 1950's.

-The specific properties of plastics including ease of forming, light weight, strength, functionality, recyclability and corrosion resistance, are important drivers for the increasing use of plastics.
+Their specific properties, including ease of forming, light weight, strength, functionality, recyclability and corrosion resistance, result in the increasing use of plastics.

 What are plastics?

 Plastic is a material consisting of any of a wide range of synthetic or semi-synthetic organic compounds that are malleable and that can be moulded into solid objects.
-They are most frequently made from petrochemicals, however, more and more plastics are now being made from renewable and/or recycled materials.
+They are most frequently made from petrochemicals, however, more and more plastics are now being made from renewable and/or recycled materials, a trend that is heavily promoted by the European Union and national goverments.

 The product's success however also resulted in a worldwide waste issue, with plastic polluted oceans, and plastic debris encountered in the most remote and desolate places on earth, making recycling a very important theme for the plastic processing industry as well.

-Product and process optimisation of (bio)polymers to enhance their processability and (high tech) application ranges:
+Product and process optimisation of (bio)polymers to enhance their processability and to create new (high tech) applications:

 - thermoplastic elastomers from the currently used systems to the new generation